| July, 2005

 what is good and true and clean and honest and deliberate.
 A place where you can reach out and touch the poetry of

+the universe.
+Probably my own deeply wished for place.
 Knowing how deer-the species as well as the individual creature-became an indefinable character or presence

 in "Deer" your earlier book of stories, I was watchful for the Umberplatzen to show up in each of these journal